 Wake Up the Night – A Vietnam War Memoir

-Over 2.5 million men and women served in the American War in Vietnam.
+Over 2.5 million men and women served in the American War in South East Asia.
 Wake Up the Night is an account of the author’s experiences as a soldier in that war, the difficulties of adjusting to life ‘back in the world’, and his eventual involvement in the anti-war movement.
 Looking back, he challenges the motivations and deceptive tactics used by our leaders, who seem willing to instigate unnecessary wars while shielding themselves from harm and criticism.
 This memoir was originally written for the Library of Congress under the Robert James Hale Collection.

 Walk Softly….
 Eat With Small Sticks